 - Ensure that appropriate thresholds are set – for example if your data is highly volatile to small changes, setting a low threshold will result in a lot of meaningless Signals being generated.
 Setting a higher threshold will ensure the most appropriate Signals are flagged

-- Experiment with the Signals configuration until you find the right sweetspot for your data.
+- Experiment with the Signals configuration until you find the right sweet spot for your data.
 Signals uses default configuration values for its algorithms that should suit most data – however these values can all be changed to suit particular needs.
 Often trial and error is required to find the right settings.
 Signals provides a simple interface for tuning parameters (a slider that can be changed to produce more or fewer signals) and also an advanced mode – where each parameter can be individually set.
 Signals jobs can be cleared and rerun, with the results exported to Excel so that comparisons can be made between each run in the training phase.

-After a Signals job has run, the system uses a ranking algorithm to sort Signals of different types, so that the most important Signals are prioritised for delivery.
-In addition, the Signals algorithm looks at the preferences and behaviour of individual users and will weight a Signal based on its potential usefulness to a user.
+After a Signals job has run, the system uses a ranking algorithm to sort Signals of different types, so that the most important Signals are prioritized for delivery.
+In addition, the Signals algorithm looks at the preferences and behavior of individual users and will weight a Signal based on its potential usefulness to a user.
 Signals looks at the Signals that a user typically opens and interacts with, or has marked as useful – and then weights the attributes of those Signals more heavily in the ranking – dimensions, metrics and Signal type.
 The more a user uses Signals, the more information exists for the system to perform better ranking.